 In about 1750 the property was freed from copyhold to Rivers Hall, together with 30 acres of land which forms part of the playing field and council estate today.
 At this time it acquired the name “Dog and Partridge”, and was listed as an inn..
 An inn was required to give food and succour to the traveller, and stable his horse.
 It could also sell the new-fangled “beer” and spirits as well as ale.

 In 1850 its name was changed to The Cross, after John Cross, one of its most popular landlords.
 Since the 18 th century to the middle of the 20 th, its various landlords farmed the 30 acres of land belonging to the property.
 Before the 1872 Licensing laws, all the ale and beer was brewed in an outhouse, the brewhouse, at the rear of the inn.
 The 1872 Act prohibited “brewing in sheds and backhouses” and the property was sold to Daniels’ and Sons brewery at West Bergholt.
 Towards the end of the 19 th century a butcher’s shop was opened in the thatched barn adjoining the inn, with a slaughterhouse next to the brewhouse.

-The property was sold, modernised and opened as a restaurant in 1983 but the venture did not succeed and it has since been converted into a private house.
+The property was sold, modernised and opened as a restaurant around 1990 but the venture did not succeed and a few years later it was converted into a private house.

 I am indebted to Heather Johnson of Colchester, whose great uncle and great aunt, Henry and Beat Soar, ran the pub in the 1950s, for the following information –